hikeventures/hikeventures.github.io/_posts/best/2014-10-26-best-rain-jackets.markdown

 ---
 Do you know how to stay warm during a hiking trip?
 Don't get wet!
 Here is my buying guide of the best rain jackets which I have selected for 2016.
 Planning to go hiking, backpacking, running, cycling, mountaineering or on any other backcountry trip?
 Then you should have a lightweight rain jacket in your backpack.
 A rain jacket does not need to weight much and can be a life saver especially when it's cold.
 Also consider taking lightweight waterproof [rain pants][1] with you.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new products.
-Here comes our buying guide (this blog post contains affiliate links).
+Here comes our buying guide.This blog post contains affiliate links.

 ---